-Where our advanced engineering / cancelling fan noise control techniques cannot be applied and a very high sound reduction is needed, we often purpose-design a high performance silencer that combines very high attenuation with negligible resistance to airflow.
+Where our advanced fan noise control techniques cannot be applied and a very high sound reduction is needed, we often purpose-design a high performance silencer that combines very high attenuation with negligible resistance to airflow.

-Our specialist fan noise suppression company offers high performance sound attenuation solutions to manufacturing and industrial companies throughout the UK.
+Our specialist fan noise suppression company offers high performance sound attenuation solutions to manufacturing, industrial and commercial companies throughout the UK.
 Companies can benefit from much higher noise reductions and save thousands of pounds by choosing our advanced fan noise cancelling techniques instead of more expensive, less effective options like acoustic enclosures, screens and barriers.
-To find out how we can help you reduce fan / extractor noise, or for a costing, please click on contact us to reduce fan noise.
+To find out how we can help you reduce fan / extractor noise, please click on contact us to reduce fan noise.